tatuylonen/wiktextract/README.md

 ## Related packages

 The [wiktfinnish](https://github.com/tatuylonen/wiktfinnish) package
-can be used to interpret Finnish noun declications and verb conjugations and for generating Finnish inflected word forms.
+can be used to interpret Finnish noun declinations and verb conjugations and for generating Finnish inflected word forms.

 ## Known issues